lukechanning/chowder-bucket/README.md

 1. Install Jekyll: `gem install jekyll`
 2. Fork this repository to your machine
-3. `cd` to the forked directory and run `jekyll serve --watch`
+3. `cd` to the forked directory and run `npm install`
+4. Serve up the site using `grunt serve`
+5. Change deploy settings in `Gruntfile.js` to match your server
+6. When you are ready to deploy, run `grunt deploy`
-4. Boogie on from there, Reggae Woman!
+7. Boogie on from there, Reggae Woman!

 Contributions
 ===

 For the most part, contributions will not be accepted.
 That being said, you are _more than_ welcome to pop the hood, fork the project, and create your own version of the theme!
-If you do modify the base code, be sure to let me know on Twitter: [lukepatrick](http://twitter.com/lukechanning)
+If you do modify the base code, be sure to let us know on Twitter: [@chowdermonsters](http://twitter.com/chowdermonsters)

 License
 ===